3D Rendering Studios: 6 Examples of Awful 3D Rendering

-High-quality rendering does not necessarily cost a lot — you can find a proof in our previous article on good 3D renderings and, as a matter of fact, in our own portfolio.
-So if you want to impress a client, hire 3d rendering studio who understand what they are doing and will give you the results you need instead of amateurish pictures.
+High-quality rendering does not necessarily cost a lot—you can find proof in our previous article on good 3D renderings… and as a matter of fact, in our portfolio.
+So if you want to impress a client, hire a 3D rendering studio who understands what they are doing and will give you the results you need instead of amateurish pictures.

 And as a small bonus for watching these eyes bleeding images, let’s see something beautiful: